oct8l/gl-inet-utils/README.md

 # gl-inet-utils
-A collection of utilities for GL-Inet devices!
+A collection of utilities for GL.iNet devices!